 2) Fiberglass Sliding Glass Doors

 Fiberglass sliding patio doors are extremely strong and low maintenance.
 They are durable, energy efficient and can add a touch of elegance to any home.
 Milgard offers a fiberglass French-style sliding patio door in four exterior frame colors to match your home beautifully.
 The interior color can be white, or, choose to match the interior and exterior frame colors on Black Bean, Bark or Harmony (shown in photo).

 3) Aluminum Sliding Glass Doors

 Aluminum sliding glass patio doors can give your home a contemporary feeling.
-If you are remodeling, consider adding sidelites and transoms for additional light and ventilation to create a wall of windows around your patio door (see photo).
+If you are remodeling, consider adding sidelites and transoms for additional light and ventilation to create a wall of windows around your patio door (as pictured).
 The narrow frames and clean lines help you maximize your view and the strength and stability of aluminum make it a great choice for replacement or new construction projects.

 4) Moving Glass Walls Sliding Patio Doors

-Glass walls are really stunning and have been gaining in popularity due to their ability to help expand living areas.
+Glass walls are really stunning and have been gaining in popularity due to their ability to help expand living areas, supporting the indoor-outdoor living trend.
 They come in three operating styles: Bi-Fold, Pocket, Stacking, and each has its benefits, depending on how you plan to use the space.
 For example, the panels of a pocket door completely disappear from view when the door is fully open, because they tuck into the wall itself.
-Bi-Fold doors are bottom, instead of top loaded, which works well for remodeling projects when you don’t want to add a structural header to carry the doors weight.
+With stacking doors, each panel stacks on top of the other as you open it (pictured below).
+And, bi-fold doors are bottom, instead of top loaded, which works well for remodeling projects when you don’t want to add a structural header to carry the doors weight.

 We would love to know more about your project and which sliding glass patio door is your favorite.
-Leave us a comment below.
-If you need more inspiration, download our free guide with “6 Essential Tips for Choosing New Patio Doors”.
+With custom sizes available and options that suit replacement, remodeling or new home construction, the possibilities are wide open when choosing the best sliding glass patio door for your home.
+If you need more inspiration, download our free guide with “6 Essential Tips for Choosing New Patio Doors” or browse our photo gallery.